 Also take note of the water runoff, where is it coming from, Chemical plant run off, cattle field, unclean wastewater?
 Don't pick in these areas as the plants will have the same chemicals or toxins in them as the land and water.

 Once you take the time to look around and get familiar with your area you will find that clean, pristine picking spot, of healthy food and medicine plants.

 Gardener of the wild

 Now remember you will want to come back each year to this great picking area.
-So take care not to pick it all, allow each plant to have enough of its parts left to re seed itself.
+So, take care not to pick it all, allow each plant to have enough of its parts left to re seed itself.
 I usually take 1/3 of the plant or several leaves from each plant in a cluster.
 Then, there will be enough for others and myself for years to come.

 Also get a good field guide, Peterson's makes some excellent ones and please learn the poisonous plants first.
 There are fewer of them and correct ID is part of a good foraging practice.
-If you're not sure of the plant, don't pick it and by all means don't eat it until you correctly identify it.
+If you're not sure of the plant, don't pick it and don't eat it until you correctly identify it.

 Time to get out there and enjoy spring and fall and enjoy the benefits of wild edibles!